Last updated: June 26, 2026

 In production, store the webhook URL in script properties or another secret store.
 Do not send test submissions into the production channel.
 Log failures.
 Include a response URL, row number, or dashboard URL so the Slack message can lead people back to the record.

-When implementing this yourself, verify the current primary sources: Google Apps Script installable triggers, UrlFetchApp, and Slack Incoming Webhooks.
+When implementing this yourself, verify the current primary sources: Google Apps Script installable triggers, UrlFetchApp, Apps Script quotas, and Slack Incoming Webhooks.

 What to Include in the Slack Message